Consensys/doc.rollups/docs/Concepts/Money-Order.md

 An operator stores money order batches in memory as a sparse Merkle tree (SMT) before sending the batch onchain.
 An SMT contains the money order batch root hashes that have been added to the rollup.

-A money order can be created using the `createMoneyOrder` API, and redeemed using `redeemMoneyOrder` API.
+A money order can be created using the [`createMoneyOrder`](../Reference/JSON-RPC.md#createmoneyorder) API, and redeemed using the [`redeemMoneyOrder`](../Reference/JSON-RPC.md#redeemmoneyorder) API.
 Both sender and recipient accounts must belong in the rollup.